gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ### Packet transmission
 A default local packet transmission is an optionally bidirectional communication between two devices that can be divided in 3 different phases: **channel analysis**, **transmission** and optional **response**.
 In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
 If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
 The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
 If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.

-#### Local mode
-In the graph below the simplest packet format is represented requesting only the synchronous acknowledgment feature (adding 6 bytes of overhead).
-This mode adds supports connectivity for up to 254 devices.

 ```cpp
 Channel analysis            Transmission               Response
  _____  _______________________________________________  _____